Back pain in children occurs quite often and seems to be increasingly common. Most of the time this is not a serious problem.

 What are the causes of back pain in children?

 It used to be thought that back pain in children often had a serious cause.
 However, it is now realised that many children and teenagers have back pain without there being any underlying worrying condition.
 One study showed that no cause for back pain could be found in 78 out of 100 children, despite them having lots of tests.
-This doesn't mean that serious causes should be forgotten and it's important to strike a balance between looking for serious conditions and subjecting children to unnecessary and sometimes unpleasant tests.
+This doesn't mean that serious causes should be forgotten and it's important to strike a balance between looking for serious conditions and subjecting children to unnecessary and sometimes unpleasant tests, in particular X-rays which give a high dose of radiation.

-- Strain of the muscles or ligaments of the spine due to a repeated movement (for example, sports, dancing).
+- Muscle strain or strain of ligaments of the spine due to a repeated movement (for example, sports, dancing).

 - A slipped disc, Scheuermann's disease (a condition in which uneven growth of the small bones (vertebrae) making up the spine causes curvature of the spine).